-This program offers a strong foundation of historical and contemporary critical and theoretical approaches to theatre and performance.
+Our MA in Drama offers a strong foundation of historical and contemporary critical and theoretical approaches to theatre and performance.
 This unique performance studies approach relates performance to the broader field of cultural studies and encourages students to complement their research with an understanding of the complex dynamics of the creative process.